SuleimanFarah/sunpy/GSOC-2017-Sourav.md

 But the current website is ineffective on both parameters.
 The overall look of the website is very unappealing, it appears outdated and uninteresting.
 The need has come to give it a modern look viz. crisp design, larger font sizes, bright colors and overall catchy/attractive outlook.
 I'll combine it with distinctive javascript effects/animations to make a consistent professional theme.

-The home page is lacking in essential components like a _Installation_ section, proper weight is not given to _Documentation_ and _Blog_ sections which is a necessity for community sourced products.
+The home page is lacking in essential components like a _Installation_ section on the home page itself, proper weight is not given to _Documentation_ and _Blog_ sections which is a necessity for community sourced products.

 Through my proposal , I want to layout a comprehensive plan to revamp the website to not only make the UI user-friendly and attractive but also professional looking and scalable across devices.
 Therefore i propose to not only revamp the original components but also add some features which i think will make the website fruitful.
 ## Featured Components and their Implementation